golangci-lint

 • pattern: (comment on exported (method|function|type|const)|should have( a package)? comment|comment should be of the form)

 • why: Annoying issue about not having a comment.
-The rare codebase has such comments
+The rare codebase has such comments.

 EXC0003